camunda/camunda-docs/docs/apis-clients/go-client/go-get-started.md

 ---
-id: get-started
+id: go-get-started
-title: "Go client - Getting started guide"
+title: Getting started with the Go client
-sidebar_label: "Getting started guide"
+sidebar_label: "Getting started with the Go client"
 ---

 In this tutorial, you will learn how to use the Go client in a Go application to interact with Camunda Platform 8.